 Auto Insurance FAQs

 Most states require drivers to carry a minimum amount of liability insurance.
-Liability insurance provides coverage for other drivers in the event you’re at fault in an accident that causes injury or property damage to others.
-The amount of coverage you carry beyond liability is contingent on a number of factors:
+Liability Insurance provides coverage for other drivers in the event you’re at fault in an accident that causes injury or property damage to others.
+The amount of coverage you carry beyond liability is contingent on several factors:

 - The value of your car and other assets